CodingNomads/articles/code-is-text/code-is-text.md

 Congratulations again on building your first Python project for beginners!

-Get started working with one of the most popular programming languages in our [Python Online Course](https://codingnomads.co/courses/python-bootcamp-online/).
+Get started working with one of the most popular programming languages in CodingNomads' [Python Online Course](https://codingnomads.co/courses/python-bootcamp-online/).